sislinigeria/Restaurant-Review-App/README.md

-# Mobile Web Specialist Certification Course
+# Front Eand Web Developer Certification Course
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+The goal of this project is to display the skills on *designing a responsive* web app that function on any device or screen size.
+Ensuring that the Web App meets accessibility standards.

 ### Specification